 Effects of alcohol on fertility treatment

 Acute alcohol consumption alters the estradiol levels in the body and interferes with the medications given to induce follicle growth and ovulation.
 Consuming 4 or more drinks per week have been proven to reduce the live birth rates in IVF cycle.
-It reduces the number of eggs retrieved, causes failure of fertilization and decreases the implantation potential of the embryos.
+It reduces the number of eggs retrieved, causes the failure of fertilization and decreases the implantation potential of the embryos.

 There are numerous factors which affect IVF success, some are non-modifiable such as age, chromosomal abnormalities, genetic factors and some are modifiable such as alcoholism and smoking.
 Not much can be done about the non-modifiable risk factors.
 However, it is advisable to quit drinking alcohol at least 3-4 months prior to IVF.